 The Darla Moore School of Business is proud to announce the winners of the 2013 Dr. Alfred N. and Lynn Manos Page Prize for Sustainability Issues in Business Curricula.
 Now in its seventh year, the competition is designed to encourage and support efforts to introduce or substantially upgrade sustainability courses and/or associated coursework into the curriculum of business schools, both nationally and internationally.

 The Moore School’s approach to sustainability fosters understanding of the sustainable enterprise across three dimensions: the natural environment, good governance and ethics and the value exchange between firms and their counterparts in governments and civil society.
 The school is helping business and government entities face today's sustainability challenges.

 This year's call for syllabi/curricula resulted in receipt of numerous outstanding applications covering a wide range of disciplines including accounting, entrepreneurship, finance, international business, management, marketing, operations and supply chain management and organizational behavior.
 A database of winning curricula/syllabi is available on the Moore School website for use by business faculty around the world.

 Grand Prize winners receive $1,000 and a framed print of Aegean Sea #6, an original diptych by Lynn Manos Page, certifying the award.
 Honorable Mention prizes will also be awarded at levels of $250 each.
 Each finalist will receive a print of Aegean Sea #6.
-The submission deadline for the 2014 Page Prize will be in January of 2015.
+The submission deadline for the 2014 Page Prize will be March 20, 2015.